Tundra-Editor/Tundra-Docs/docs/guides/lights.md

   - `Point Light` is the most common one you need.
 It emits light in all directions from its position.
   - `Spotlight` emits in the forward direction.
 You'll need to rotate it to orient it in the way you want.
   - `Directional` Light is a sun-like light source.
 It illuminates all faces at the angle its rotated at.
 Directional Light's position is irrelevant, it's only the rotation that matters.
-  - More specific informations on [Unity Docs](https://docs.unity3d.com/550/Documentation/Manual/Lighting.html)
+  - More specific information on [Unity Docs](https://docs.unity3d.com/550/Documentation/Manual/Lighting.html) with pictures.
 - `Range` - At which distance should the light fully fade off.
 Higher `range` also makes the light brighter closer to the center.
 - `Intensity` - How bright the light should be.
 Usually in ULTRAKILL's case, it'll usually be in the 4-10 range.
 - `Culling Mask` - This specifies what [layers](../important/layers-and-tags) should the Light Source illuminate.
 This allows you to create seperate Light Sources so they don't leak into each other for example indoors and outdoors area.